-SmartSpace announces its Trading Update for the full year ending 31 January 2020
+SmartSpace announces trading update for year ending 31 January 2020

 SmartSpace Software plc, (AIM:SMRT) the leading provider of 'Integrated Space Management Software' for smart buildings, commercial spaces and hospitality, today updates the market on its trading performance for the financial year ending 31 January 2020.